The Australian Health Design Council The Australian Health Design Council

 • What kinds of social and spatial infrastructure are needed to ensure equitable access to care?

-Stream 3: Health in Motion
+Health in motion

 Health is an active, lifelong process, shaped by environments that support movement, capability, mental wellbeing across ageing, disability and diverse life stages.